thedomeffm/saphir/README.md

 }
 ```

-Wehen you use typed properties the ODM will try to cast the properties
-to the most useful way (see $name).
+You can use typed properties and the ODM will try to cast the properties in the most useful way (see $name).

 You can also type them manually (see $id).